Am0rphous/Awesome/Operating Systems.md

 - [Ubuntu Touch](https://ubuntu-touch.io/get-ubuntu-touch)
   ### Mobile Operating Systems
   #### Android-based Operating Systems
+  - [CalyxOS](https://calyxos.org) - CalyxOS is a custom ROM based on the Android Open Source Project with Pixel phones.
+It aims to be secure and private by default including a number of good choices for default applications.
+It also supports verified boot.
+  - [GrapheneOS](https://grapheneos.org) - GrapheneOS (formerly known as CopperheadOS) is a free and open-source security- and privacy-focused mobile operating system built on top of the Android Open Source Project.
+It currently specifically targets devices offering strong hardware security.
+  - [LineageOS](https://www.lineageos.org) - LineageOS is a custom ROM based on the Android Open Source Project with official support for a wide variety of devices.
+The project is the successor to the popular CyanogenMod project, focusing on system control and customization, device longevity, and privacy.
+For security reasons, we do not recommend third-party builds of LineageOS for unsupported devices.

 ## Pen-testing and security auditing
 - [BlackArch](https://www.blackarch.org) - BlackArch Linux is an Arch Linux-based penetration testing distribution for penetration testers and security researchers.